 Hello there!
 I'm Dr. Vinifera, or "Vinny" for short.
-These are my most frequently asked questions, from the technical aspects of winemaking to the fine points of etiquette.
+Ask me your toughest wine questions, from the technical aspects of winemaking to the fine points of etiquette.
 I hope you find my answers educational and even amusing.
-Want to see more of them?
-Check my archive.
+Looking for a particular answer?
+Check my most-asked questions and my full archives.
+You can also follow me on Twitter: @AskDrVinny.

 First off, many—even most—wines don't get better with age.
 Wines that are built for aging are about as rare as people who truly have a taste for aged wine.
 Secondly, without excellent storage conditions, even wine built to age will age badly.
 Ideal storage conditions include a constant, humid, 55 degree-ish temperature, away from light, heat, temperature fluctuation and vibration.
 Even with all these variables accounted for, there's no guarantee that a wine will make it for the long haul.